Tag: Emily Thornberry

 The below Parliamentary question was asked by Emily Thornberry on 2015-11-05.

-To ask the Secretary of State for Work and Pensions, what total amount has been spent by his Department to date on the (a) design and (b) implementation of universal credit.
+To ask the Secretary of State for Work and Pensions, what information his Department holds on the average hourly earnings of working people in receipt of universal credit.

 Priti Patel